Tubular Bells II

 A new GUI design was developed from scratch for this series, with significantly more control over the shaping and character of the instruments.

-Through the end of 2023, existing owners of Tubular Bells can upgrade to Tubular Bells 2 for just $10, in celebration of the 10th anniversary.
-Starting January 1st, 2024, the price will be the difference between version 1 and 2 (i.e. $19).
+Existing owners of Tubular Bells can upgrade to Tubular Bells 2 for the difference between version 1 and 2 (i.e. $19).

 Modwheel-equipped controller recommended